-As with some of our trips Carrie and I took different flights.
-Often this is due to us piggy-backing off our work trips, as was the case with our most recent trip to Svalbard and Iceland.
+As with some of our trips, Carrie and I took different flights.
+Often this is because of us piggy-backing off our work trips, as with our most recent trip to Svalbard and Iceland.
 We both had flights from Keflavik International Airport to the Washington DC area.
 Albert traveled on WOW Air and Carrie on Icelandair.
 Since we had the option and many of you may as well we’ve written a post that compares with options.
 Here’s what our experiences were like.

-Icelandair is considered by many to be a budget airline.
+Many consider Icelandair to be a budget airline.
 Although the prices are typically lower than most of the traditional international carriers, I’ve found that Icelandair’s quality of service, in-flight amenities, and overall comfort are often much better.

 Most people will point to the fact that you have to pay extra for meals on international flights on Icelandair to demonstrate their claim that the airline is “budget”.
 And, they’re right, you do have to pay for meals but, who is eating airline food these days anyway?
 Well, I admit on my flight from Oslo to Reykjavik I was so hungry I had to buy a meal (the Oslo airport doesn’t have much to offer Zero Waste Vegans and we weren’t able to make it to the grocery store in Longyearbyen before we left).
 Lucky for me, they had a Vegan sandwich, which was wrapped in paper (double score).
 It was much better than the food I’ve had (and seen) on other carriers and not too expensive (12 Euro).

-In addition to the food, the seats are in good condition, very clean, and comfortable.
-I always feel like I have plenty of space (except for luggage underneath the aisle seat for some reason).
+Besides the food, the seats are in good condition, spotless, and comfortable.
+I always feel like I have plenty of space (except for luggage underneath the aisle seat).
 They have a great selection of new and classic movies and current tv shows on their in-seat entertainment, which typically works.
 And, in my experience, the staff have been friendly and helpful.
-This most recent trip I was seated next to a family and the staff moved me so we would all be more comfortable.
+This most recent trip they seated me next to a family, and the staff moved me so we would all be more comfortable.

 WOW Air (Albert)

 Expect nothing, bring something.
 There is no in-seat entertainment, nor WiFi, free or for purchase (at least on my flight), not even an inflight magazine to browse through to kill 15 minutes.
-Worst of all there was no plug, which means even if you do use your own device on a 5 hour plus flight you may arrive with little to no battery.
-WOW does offer the other option to pay for an iPad that has movies preloaded on it.
+Worst of all there was no plug, which means even if you use your own device on a 5 hour plus flight you may arrive with little to no battery.
+WOW offers the other option to pay for an iPad that has movies pre-loaded on it.
 My advice is to prepare for the situation and bring a book, a portable charger, or plan on sleeping.